 Grind until a smooth paste.

-This may seems easy, but in actual fact, it requires a lot of strength.
+This may seem easy, but in actual fact, it requires a lot of strength.

 Transferred the paste into a small pan/pot, add a little bit of vegetable oil and cook over medium heat for two minutes.
 Then, add in 100ml of water and cook for another five minutes.